Zipheir/Zipheir.github.io/games/fall-of-plaguestone.md

 XP: Approx. 355 (enough to level up) to everyone.

 Items: n/a (several potions which the party used in the course of game.)

+## Session 12 (2020-07-29) <a name="session12"></a>

+The PCs finished investigate the hidden laboratory.
+The found extensive notes written by the chief alchemist, detailing many experiments performed by him and his assistants for Vilree.
+Studying the notes, they found that Vilree had recently stopped ordering experiments to be performed.

+After making the long trek back to Etran's Folly, the party arrived at the Feedmill to rest for the night.
+In the taproom, they were hailed by a strange party of goblins, who demanded 5 sp from each member of the party.
+Ezren had "a better offer", striking the lead goblin and one of his companions with an electric arc.
+The party quickly defeated the goblins, and were given a weapon potency runestone as a reward from Delma.

+XP: 60 per character

+Items: TODO